-5.2.3.1 To rotate the head side to side:
+5.2.3.1 To Rotate the Head Side to Side:

 - 1. Loosen the four locknuts. - 2.
-Rotate the head with the adjusting worm shaft. - 3.
+Rotate the head with the adjusting worm shaft.
+When rotating to greater than a 45° angle, support head by - 3.
 Tighten the locknuts.
 Snug each locknut, then lightly tighten each locknut, then fully tighten each locknut in a crisscross pattern. - 4.
-Use the method shown in figure 5-25 and a parallel bar to square the head to the table.
+Use the method shown in the figure below and a parallel bar to square the head to the table.